google/WebFundamentals/src/content/en/tools/workbox/guides/generate-service-worker/workbox-build.md

 ## Adding Runtime Caching

-There may be files that you don't want to precache but will be used by your webapp that you'd like to cache at runtime.
+There may be files that you don't want to precache but will be used by your web app that you'd like to cache at runtime.
 Images are a great example.

 Instead of precaching all images for your site, which will take up a lot of space in the cache, you can cache them as they are used and limit the number